Carbur, Florida: Background

 The State of Florida photographic archives include images of logging operations and rail engines operating in the Cabur area.
 Skidders were used to stack logs.
-A 1914 letter in Florida health department publication Florida Health Notes lauded a doctors effors to improve health conditions at the lumber camp.
+A 1914 letter in Florida health department publication Florida Health Notes lauded a doctors efforts to improve health conditions at the lumber camp.
 In the 1916 State Board of Health annual report it was noted the entire area around Carbur was swampy and malaria was a problem.
 Screens and clearing around the settlement as well as upgraded healthcare services were recommended.